Tony-Kwofie/Tony-Kwofie/README.md

 📊 I'm currently working on projects in:

-Data Analysis with Python (Pandas, NumPy, Matplotlib), Data Visualization with Power BI Machine Learning with Scikit-learn Real-world AI use cases in healthcare, Business, Occupational Health and Safety, agriculture, and music
+Data Analysis with Python (Pandas, NumPy, Matplotlib), Data Visualization with Power BI, Machine Learning with Scikit-learn Real-world AI use cases in healthcare, Business, Occupational Health and Safety, agriculture, and music

 💻 Tools & Tech I use: Python | Jupyter | GitHub | SQL | Scikit-learn | VS Code | Pandas | NumPy | Power BI | TensorFlow (learning in progress)